 When you’re in the weeds, it can be tempting to concentrate on the things you already feel confident with.
 Stop that!
 Spend your time on things you are struggling with and the topics you hate.
 They’re the things that are going to crush you in the exam.
 They can smell fear.
 Let them know who is boss.
 If you’re really stuck on something that just refuses to settle into your brain, email your course co-coordinator, lecturer or tutor and they can help guide you through it.

 Try to apply theory, equations, formulas and concepts to your life, or things that are relevant to you.
 This can help you internalise them, making them easier to remember and apply in an exam.

 Beware the threat of ‘procrastistudy’ – aka where you get sidetracked by something interesting in your work but forget what you’ve actually sat down to do.
-Senior Learning Advisor Allison Hillier, suggests the best way to get work done is by working in smaller time frames.
+The best way to get work done is by working in smaller time frames.

 They’re not just there to torment and bewilder you, they help flesh out the content, provide tangible examples of theory and support the lecture themes.
 If you’ve been skipping a lot of readings, make sure you at least read the abstract, introduction and conclusion while making notes.

 However, a better alternative would be to approach a few people in class and form a study group.

 4: Damage Inc.

 I guarantee your fellow classmates are all freaking out at this point in the semester as well.
 Feeling the crushing weight of work piling up is the juicy part of the bell curve when it comes to student life, and you’re not alone.